arvention/ccapdev-validation/README.md

 }
 ```

-Function `isValidID()` returns true if the field `idNum` contains EXACTLY 8 digits, otherwise it returns false.
+Function `isValidID()` returns true if the `<input>` field `idNum` contains EXACTLY 8 digits, otherwise it returns false.
 This function uses functions defined in [validator.js](https://github.com/validatorjs/validator.js).
 The function call `validator.isLength()` checks if the number of characters in the string is within the defined range.
 The function call `validator.isLength()` accepts an object with 2 fields, min (defines the minimum number of characters in the string) and max (defines the maximum number of characters in the string).

 The function `isValidID()` accepts two parameters - `field` (which is the current `<input>` field calling the function) and `callback` (which is the function called after the execution of `isValidID()`).